aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/knowledge-base/technical-articles/how-to-use-web-service-to-create-barcode/_index.md

 {{< /highlight >}}

-The web method needs the following two parameters from client:
+The web method needs the following two parameters from the client:

-1. Codetext
+1. CodeText
 1. Symbology

 These parameters are of String type.
-The parameters are passed to the BarCodeBuilder class, which then creates the barcode and sends the barcode image in the form of byte array to the client.
+The parameters are passed to the BarCodeBuilder class, which then creates the barcode and sends the barcode image in the form of a byte array to the client.

 {{% alert color="primary" %}}

 This web method can be called by any kind of application that can consume a web service.

 {{% /alert %}}
-##### **Consume Web Service from Windows Forms Application**
+### **Consume Web Service from Windows Forms Application**
 Open Visual Studio and create a new project of type “Windows Application”.
 Name the project as “ GetBarCodeWinForms ”.
-Add reference to the web service by right clicking on “References” and then choosing “Add Service Reference” from the context menu.
-Type the address of web service or discover it.
-After getting the correct service, give “BarCodeService” in the Namespace and click on “Ok” button to add the reference.
+Add a reference to the web service by right-clicking on “References” and then choosing “Add Service Reference” from the context menu.
+Type the address of the web service or discover it.
+After getting the correct service, give “BarCodeService” in the Namespace and click on the “Ok” button to add the reference.

 ![todo:image_alt_text](how-to-use-web-service-to-create-barcode_2.png)